Ninh Thuận province: Industry

 Ninh Thuận has a very small industrial sector, with a gross output accounting for only 2% of the South Central Coast's total.
 Industry contributes 1.3 million VND to the GDP per capita, compared to an average of 4.4 million VND for the region.

 The province's industrial products are mostly basic processed food and seafood products (frozen aquatic products, fish sauce, shelled cashew nuts) and processed raw materials (stones, bricks, salt).
 However, the industrial sector's growth of 16.4% has enabled it to absorb much of Ninh Thuận's labor force growth by increasing industrial employment from 14,900 in 2000 to 43,700 in 2007 - although this employment growth has been overshadowed by the service sector, which created 57,300 additional jobs in the same period despite its slower growth.

 Infrastructure

 Transport

-Ninh Thuận is located along Vietnam's main north-south corridors.
-National Route 1 as well as the North–South Railway run through the province.
+Ninh Thuận is located along Vietnam's main north-south corridors; therefore National Route 1, North–South Expressway East as well as North–South Railway run through the province.
 Ninh Thuận's main railway station is at Tháp Chàm.
 There are also two smaller railway station: Bà Râu in Thuận Bắc District in the north and Cà Ná near the southern border.
 Phan Rang is connected to Da Lat by National Road 27 via Ngoan Muc Pass.
 There used to be a railway serving the same route, but it has not been in use since the start of the Vietnam War.